Alemoses/Mixed-Messages/README.md

-# Mixed-Messages
+# Random Writing Promt
 =================

-For this project, I am building a message generator program.
-Every time a user runs a program, they should get a new, randomized output.
+For this project, I am building a randomized writing promt.
+Every time a user runs the program, they should get a new, randomized promt to spark their inner Dostoevsky!